Advanced Mathematical Profiling

 Alternative calibration systems that do not have access to advanced colour engine mathematics are forced to link profiling directly with the single final calibration.
 The problem with this approach is the need to use guesswork during each stage of the calibration process, with obvious inaccurate results, combined with the need to re-profile for each and every target colour space.

-The latest release of LightSpace CMS has added new Fit Space and Map Space options for LUT generation, which use new and totally unique Colour Engine Algorithms for the calculation of the calibration LUT from profile data.
+The latest release of LightSpace CMS has added new Fit Space and Map Space options for LUT generation, as well as a totally new 3rd generation Colour Engine, which use new and totally unique algorithms for the calculation of the final calibration LUT from measured profile data.

 Total Image Chain Calibration